Tips for Taps Blog

 Is a Reverse Osmosis System Right for Me?

 If you have a problem with inorganic contaminants such as arsenic, fluoride, or nitrates, or if you have a high total dissolved solid (TDS) count, RO is likely a great option for you.
 If you have multiple water quality issues that include both organic and inorganic contaminants, reverse osmosis is a good option that will cover all your bases.

 It is important, however, for you to know your water’s full chemical profile before installing a reverse osmosis system.
-Why should you test before you treat with RO?
+Why should you test before you install an RO?
 RO is expensive and time consuming–so you’ll want to make sure this is the right choice.
-Further, membranes can be damaged by certain contaminants present in your water, so knowing what type of pretreatment you need is essential, just like Tap Score’s Essential Water Test.
+Further, membranes can be damaged by certain contaminants present in your water, so knowing what type of pretreatment you need is essential.

 Have more questions?
 Feel free to email us at firstname.lastname@example.org!